serilog/serilog-sinks-async/README.md

 # Serilog.Sinks.Async [![Build status](https://ci.appveyor.com/api/projects/status/rostpmo2gq08ecag?svg=true)](https://ci.appveyor.com/project/mindkin/serilog-sinks-async)
-An Async Serilog sink
+An async Serilog sink

-Use this buffered async delegating sink to reduce the time it takes for your logging thread to write to your sink.
+Use this buffered async delegating sink to reduce the time it takes to write your log events to a sink.
 This sink can work with any `IEventLogSink`.
 Especially suited to sinks that are either slow to write or wait on I/O (like databases, files systems etc).
+This sink uses a separate thread pool thread to execute your sink, freeing up the calling thread to run in your app.

 Install from NuGet: